 I used to have self esteem but not self love.
 It was brutal

 I used to think I was pretty awesome (well… I am pretty awesome, ha ha).
 I truly valued my sense of morals, as someone who spent a good portion of my life helping others.
 And I valued my body, being a guy who was in the gym 12 hours a week.

 But I did not have self love.

 I expected myself to be perfect.
-And as such, I was hard on myself every time I made a mistake.
-I would actually punish myself for my mistakes.
+I was vicious to myself every time I made a mistake.
+I would actually punish myself badly for my mistakes.